Battle of San Roque (1899)

-The Battle of San Roque was a battle fought during the Philippine-American War between the United States and the First Philippine Republic.
+The Battle of San Roque was fought during the Philippine-American War between the United States and the First Philippine Republic.
 The battle resulted in the Filipinos being pushed off the causeway near San Roque, and forcing them to abandon their planned attack upon Cavite City itself.

 Background

 Filipino revolutionaries known as the Katipunan had been revolved against their colonial overlord Spain during the Philippine Revolution, which would go on to end more than 350 years of Spanish rule on the islands On 15 February 1898, an American battleship the USS Maine exploded off the coast of Cuba, which was having an ongoing revolution similar to that of the one in the Philippines.
 This would lead to the Spanish–American War between Spain and the United States on 21 April which would be fought on two fronts, in the Caribbean and the Pacific.
 The US supported revolutionaries in both Cuba and the Philippines against Spain, while the war itself did not last long as the Spanish Empire had long been declining ever since Napoleon invaded Spain in the early 19th century, while the US was a rising global power.
 On the Caribbean front the Americans naval advantage now began to show as the US was quickly able to establish a foothold and capture Santiago de Cuba and win a hard fought victory at the Battle of El Caney.
 The war on that front was concluded with Colonel Theodore Roosevelt's Rough Riders charge at the Battle of San Juan Hill and the naval Battle of Santiago de Cuba.